timBrockman/Udactiy-TDD-feedreader/README.md

 # Project Overview

-The project objectives was to write a series of tests for a pre-existing project using Jasmine.
+The project objectives were to write a series of tests for a pre-existing project using Jasmine.
 In order to have experience writing tests, this exercise introduces us to writing tests based on a spec that the starter code would have met.

 ## This project tests the following things: